Elderly Social Care (Insurance) Bill [HL]

 Groups Affected

-• Homeowners in England: Can choose to purchase insurance to protect their homes from being sold to pay for elderly residential social care.
+- Homeowners in England: They have the option to purchase insurance to protect their homes from being sold to pay for elderly social care, potentially reducing their financial burden in old age.
+Those who choose not to purchase insurance remain subject to existing care funding regulations.

-• The Public Social Care Insurance Body: A new government-owned entity managing the insurance scheme.
+- The Public Social Care Insurance Body: A new publicly owned body will be responsible for managing the insurance scheme.

 Powered by nyModel